-The thing about e-cigs is that they’re meant mainly as a harm reduction tool for those switching from regular cigarettes and want to slowly quit it instead of going cold turkey.
+The thing about e-cigs is that they’re meant mainly as a harm reduction tool for those switching from regular cigarettes and want to slowly quit it using vaporizers instead of going cold turkey.

 Unfortunately, in strictly scientific terms, there seems to be a massive disconnect between comparisons made between smoking and vaping.
 Majority analysis talks about the potential harms of e-liquids in isolation and not necessarily in relation to smoking and how the former is the lesser of the two evils.

 In this article, we share an honest, unbiased opinion of just how safe vaping is (in comparison with regular cigs).

 Let’s start by pointing out the fact that the Public Health English made it unequivocal in its findings that e-cigs are at the very least 95% safer than regular smokes.
 These findings came from the fact that studying vaping alone is only one side of the coin, mostly because it’s meant as an alternative to smoking.

 The #1 and possibly the single biggest difference between the two comes from the fact that unlike smoking, vaping doesn’t deliver nicotine by burning tobacco.
 It’s the burning and release of nicotine that links to an entire host of smoking-related issues.
 Vaping delivers nicotine by heating the e-liquids in a controlled and less harmful way.